evgenyneu/ios-imagescroll-swift/README.md

 Please make sure:

 * Your view controller's class is ImageScrollViewController (Identity Inspector).
-* VC storybord has all the controlls: View, ScrollView and ImageView along with all their constraints.
+* Storyboard has all the controls: View, ScrollView and ImageView along with all their constraints.
-* To anable zooming ScrollView's 'max zoom' should be greater than 1 (Attributes Inspector).
+* To enable zooming ScrollView's 'max zoom' should be greater than 1 (Attributes Inspector).
 I used 3 in this demo.
 * ImageView, ScrollView, four layout constraints and 'change image' button should be linked to their outlets in `ImageScrollViewController.m`.

 ### Image constraint item order